Why Choose i49 Seed Bank for Mold Resistant Marijuana Seeds?

 Watering – Whenever you’re watering your plants, you should put the water into the soil at the base of the plant, as opposed to pouring it from above.
 The latter will soak the plant and make it easier for mold to develop.

 All our Mold Resistant strains have an above-average tolerance to moisture and related conditions.
-This article gives some top tips on treating issues caused by fungi and bacteria.
+This article on cannabis fungus gives some top tips on treating issues caused by fungi and bacteria.

 How Are Mold Resistant Marijuana Seeds Made?